eamonnboyle/sudoku-type-solver/README.md

 ## Setup

-You will need to ensure you are using TypeScript 4.1 (currently RC) so perform an `npm install` and set your IDE to use the workspace version of TypeScript.
+You will need to ensure you are using TypeScript 4.1 so perform an `npm install` and set your IDE to use the workspace version of TypeScript.